madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 safety](#relating-adornments-to-modes-aka.-invocation-safety).
 The reason is that definition rely on adorning a program in the given order of subgoals.
-This is already in the result of [Example 4](#example-4) with two different versions of the $weak$ clause with different adornments but static ordering of subgoals.
+This is already in the result of [Example 4](#example-4) with two different versions of the $weak$ rule with different adornments but static ordering of subgoals.

 So the final step in our quest to invocation safety is to generalise adornment procedure such that it can take reorderings into the account.

 We modify the adornment procedure in a single way.
-We let the procedure take a reordering function that given a clause and a binding pattern produces an ordering.
+We let the procedure take a reordering function that given a rule and a binding pattern produces an ordering.
 Of course, we compute these orderings through scheduling graphs as above.
-Then, right before we start adorning the body of a clause, we apply the reordering first, then adorn from left to right as usual.
+Then, right before we start adorning the body of a rule, we apply the reordering first, then adorn from left to right as usual.

 #### Example 9